who we are

 Leah is joining the Way to Win team as the Director of Membership where she will help build out the organizations systems to create a seamless process for engaging with our community of supporters.
 Leah has years of experience building successful donor programs in the nonprofit and political space.
 Prior to joining Way to Win, Leah developed Vote Solar’s first ever individual giving program which lead to unprecedented organizational growth.
 Working alongside Tom Steyer, she was instrumental in raising millions of dollars for NextGen Climate’s political efforts.
 While channeling resources into action is Leah’s primary passion, she also has deep experience in organizing and running successful grassroots campaigns.
 A (very proud) Vermonter, she has a BA in US Politics and Environmental Policy and Decision Making from the University of Puget Sound.
 In her free time, she enjoys getting outside as much as possible, traveling, and hanging with her three chickens.

 Dailey is an Alabama native with a long time interest in politics and social reform.
 She graduated from the College of Charleston in 2015 with a political science degree, and she spent most of her senior year working for Charleston’s mayoral candidate Ginny Deerin.
 Dailey is poised to bring her project management and administrative experience to the senior leadership of Way To Win, fulfilling her passion to help advance long-lasting progressive change.
 Before joining the team, Dailey worked for nationally-known artist Chris Roberts-Antieau, supporting the growth of Antieau's three gallery spaces, assisting the gallery director, and managing the artist's studio.
 She also previously worked as an executive assistant and paralegal to a prominent New Orleans attorney.
-Dailey will reside in Austin, TX, where she is excited to explore the city and listen to some live music.
+Dailey resides in Austin, TX.

 Senior Fellow – Transitioning from Director of Resource Strategy on July 1